Updated COVID-19 Vaccine Information

-What age groups are eligible for COVID-19 boosters?
+What age groups are eligible for the new COVID-19 vaccine?

-COVID-19 vaccine and booster recommendations may be updated as scientists continue monitor the latest COVID-19 data.
+COVID-19 vaccine recommendations may be updated as scientists continue monitor the latest COVID-19 data.

 Are COVID-19 vaccines safe?

-Yes.
-COVID-19 vaccine is safe and your best protection against the virus.
+Yes, the COVID-19 vaccine is safe and your best protection against the virus.
+It has been given to over 270 million people in the US alone.
 It is effective in reducing your risk of severe disease, hospitalization, and death.
 Vaccination remains the best defense to protect yourself and those around you.

-Can I mix and match my updated COVID-19 vaccine booster?
+Can I mix and match my updated COVID-19 vaccine doses?

-Should I get an updated COVID-19 booster after I have recovered from COVID-19?
+Should I get an updated COVID-19 vaccine after I have recovered from COVID-19?

 Yes.
 Getting a COVID-19 vaccine after you have recovered from COVID-19 infection provides added protection.
-You can wait up to 90 days after you recover from COVID-19 before getting your updated booster if you want.
+You may consider waiting up to 90 days after you recover from COVID-19 before getting your updated booster if you want.
 The infection could give you some protection, but it won’t last very long.
 If you’re not sure, you should talk with your doctor.

-Do I need an appointment to get my updated COVID-19 booster?
+Do I need an appointment to get my updated COVID-19 vaccine?

 It is best to make an appointment.
 Please contact your provider, pharmacy, or local health department to make an appointment